QuantEcon/lecture-python.myst/lectures/finite_markov.md

 In the cross-sectional interpretation, this is the fraction of people unemployed.

-In view of our latest (ergodicity) result, it is also the fraction of time that a worker can expect to spend unemployed.
+In view of our latest (ergodicity) result, it is also the fraction of time that a single worker can expect to spend unemployed.

 Thus, in the long-run, cross-sectional averages for a population and time-series averages for a given person coincide.

-This is one interpretation of the notion of ergodicity.
+This is one aspect of the concept  of ergodicity.

 (finite_mc_expec)=
 ## Computing Expectations